Vainly - Design Process

 Since this theme was the focus, I had to find a way to effectively communicate it.
 The solution I found was strange: turning away from it and instead, focusing on another theme.
 This is because I realized that Absurdism and the sense of meaninglessness it conveys, need to stem from something else (preferably something that does have a meaning) and then, transition to Absurdism for a great emotional impact.
 The theme I chose was "revenge", which I used as the main motivation for the protagonist and something that its failure would lead to Absurdism.

-Since one of the constrainsts was to tell the story mainly using gameplay, I had to limit the use of cutscenes and if possible, make some of them interactive.
+Since one of the constraints was to tell the story mainly using gameplay, I had to limit the use of cutscenes and if possible, make some of them interactive.
 But this was a problem because cutscenes exist for a reason: they create a special type of emotional impact that is not possible to create when interactivity exists.
 To solve this, I analyzed every cutscene in the game one by one and asked myself whether it was possible to make it interactive.
 The answer was "no" to all of them.
 However, I decided to keep them as short and engaging as possible.

 This image shows the first cutscene of the game, known as the Prologue, with the protagonist on the left and the three antagonists on the right.